American Pie (song): Reception

 "American Pie" was an international hit, reaching number one in numerous countries, including the United Kingdom, Australia, Iceland, Mexico, Italy, Germany, Switzerland, Austria and Finland.
 The song was the 19th-best-selling single of 2000 in the UK and the ninth best-selling single of 2000 in Sweden.
 The single was not released commercially in the United States, but it reached number 29 on the Billboard Hot 100 due to strong radio airplay.

-Despite the commercial success, the cover received mixed to unfavorable reviews from music critics.
+Despite the commercial success, the cover received mixed reviews from music critics.
 Chuck Taylor of Billboard was impressed by the recording and commented, "Applause to Madonna for not pandering to today's temporary trends and for challenging programmers to broaden their playlists. ...
 In all, a fine preview of the forthcoming soundtrack to The Next Best Thing."
 Peter Robinson of The Guardian called the cover as "brilliant".
 Don McLean himself praised the cover, saying it was "a gift from a goddess", and that her version is "mystical and sensual".
 NME, on the other hand, gave it a negative review, saying that "Killdozer did it first and did it better", that it was "sub-karaoke fluff" and that "it's a blessing she didn't bother recording the whole thing."
 It was rated number 3 in both a 2011 Rolling Stone reader poll and a 2023 A.V.
 Club article ranking the worst cover songs of all time.
 It was the only song to appear in the top five on both lists.

 In 2017, the Official Charts Company stated the song had sold 400,000 copies in the United Kingdom and was her 16th best selling single to date in the nation.